akahn1213/vrnn/README.md

 * helpers/defaults.yaml
     * Definition of default argument values
 * unprocessed_data/
     * Small datasets for both 2 and 3 prong signal hypotheses.
-Contains both contaminated datasets as well as background and signal sets independently.
-Number of events: 1000 Background, 100 signal for both 2 and 3 prong
+Contains both contaminated datasets as well as background and signal sets independently
+        * Number of events: 1000 Background, 100 signal for both 2 and 3 prong

 ## Usage